UGC NET People & Environment 2026: Complete Guide

 • Water (Prevention and Control of Pollution) Act, 1974

-• The Water (Prevention and Control of Pollution) Act was enacted in 1974 to provide for the prevention and control of water pollution, and for the maintaining or restoring of wholesomeness of water in the country.
-The Act was amended in 1988.
+• The Water (Prevention and Control of Pollution) Act was enacted in 1974 to provide for the prevention and control of water pollution, and for maintaining or restoring the wholesomeness of water in the country.
+The Act was amended in 1988 to strengthen enforcement mechanisms.

 • Air (Prevention and Control of Pollution) Act, 1981